R/BreadStapledToTrees: History

 r/BreadStapledToTrees was founded in March 2017 by Charlie L., (Note: Charlie L. does not disclose his full surname) nicknamed "the OG Bread Stapler".
-Charlie, who was 15 or 16 at the time, got the idea from a friend who came up with it after school; the two initially had the idea of a subreddit for "whole wheat bread stapled to trees", but changed it to be less specific.
+Charlie, who was 15 at the time, got the idea from a friend who came up with it after school; the two initially had the idea of a subreddit for "whole wheat bread stapled to trees", but changed it to be less specific.
 In a post from a since-deleted account, Charlie's explanation for the subreddit's creation was, "I honestly don't know."
 A post on the subreddit explains its premise with the definition of bread as a "staple food".

 In 2019, the subreddit was covered in Esquire, which called it a "baffling new meme", and Yahoo!
 News, which called it a "bizarre trend".
 The subreddit surged in popularity during the COVID-19 pandemic as an outdoor activity people could do while staying at home.
 It gained over 315,000 members and three moderators by 2022.

 Stapling bread to trees became a global trend.
 A member of a Facebook group for Redcliffe Peninsula residents posted a photograph of bread stapled to a tree in 2019; users responded by linking to the subreddit.
 The trend appeared in Sheffield, England, the same year, when a resident posted a photo and wrote, "There is a curious development in Brincliffe Gardens...
 Is this part of some weird new cult?"